interactivedatacomics/interactivedatacomics.github.io/documentation.md

 * the third level, e.g., `[3,[4,5]]` (darker red) in our example, puts two panels, the first above the other within the same row.
 * The fifth level, e.g., `[4,5]` (darkest red) will place the two panels again side-by-side.

+**Note:** The with of panels depends on the SVG or PNG files.
+All the engine does is appending these panels and placing them in the layout.
+When you create your design, you should design a layout and panel sizes that work!

 # Data